AlexAtkinson/github-action-gitops-autover/README.md

 ### Example GH Action Workflow

-This is a valid workflow utilizing this action.
+Below is a valid workflow utilizing this action.
+If you wanted to extend it to do something like update a 'package.json' version, for example, you would simply create a step that runs: `npm version $NEW_VERSION`.

     name: gitops-autover